 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.

-Another advantage of a career in HVAC is little to no student debt.
+Another key perk of working in HVAC is next to no student debt.

-According to Midwest Technical Institute, attending a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 every year.
-In comparison, the average student debt for a bachelor’s degree is $25,921.
+According to Midwest Technical Institute, attending a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 annually.
+By comparison, the average student debt for a bachelor’s degree is $25,921.

-As a technician, your 'office' is actually all the properties you visit to complete repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls you can go on may vary.
+As a technician, you’ll respond to different locations for repair, maintenance or installation work.
+Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.

-Can You Make a Good Living in HVAC?
+Is a Career in HVAC Profitable?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are other paths for career advancement.
+Aside from launching your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary